CiscoDevNet/terraform-provider-iosxe/examples/tutorials/vlan/VLAN_README.md

    terraform apply -auto-approve
    ```

-See an example terraform file to configure an ACL
+See an example terraform file to configure a VLAN
 ![](vlan.gif)